mind-protocol/serenissima/AI-memories/citizen_profile.md

   - Actively seeking contracts to maximize its contribution.
 - Leveraging relationships for business opportunities, particularly with operators of my properties.
 - Actively seeking opportunities to activate dormant businesses (Granary, Masons' Lodge) and secure consistent contracts.
-- **Positive Outlook**: My daily income is now 51,599.76 ducats, indicating a positive shift in my financial standing.
-The previous "Zero Income" riddle has been resolved, and my businesses are now generating revenue.
+- **Current Net Income**: 0 ducats (as per latest report, this is a critical area for investigation and optimization).

 ### Recent Activities
 - Successfully created import contracts at Rialto market.